 Funding for the centers is provided through the federal aid process, which requires support and involvement from state transportation agencies.
 Funding for the centers comes from federal LTAP funds, state departments of transportation, universities, local agencies, and finances designated by state legislation.
 The centers serving American Indian tribal governments are jointly funded by FHWA and the U.S. Department of the Interior Bureau of Indian Affairs.
 The Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) provided authority to expand the program into urban areas.
 ISTEA also included an emphasis on intergovernmental transportation planning for American Indian tribal governments, through training and technical assistance.
 The Transportation Efficiency Act (TEA-21) continues the program today.

 The technology transfer centers enable local agencies to improve their transportation network by:

-- Increasing transportation expertise at the state and local governments.
+- Increasing transportation expertise at the state, local, and tribal governments.

 - Providing a channel for materials prepared at the national level for local use

 - Promoting the effective use of research findings and innovations for improving transportation.

 - Meeting the needs of transportation personnel in local governments with tailored resource materials.

 The Washington State LTAP Center serves the state, cities, counties, tribes, and other local agencies in the state of Washington and is one of the national network of transportation T2 centers.

 We are dedicated to providing training and assistance to public works projects in Washington in order to wisely invest the tax dollars under our stewardship.